 PERSONAL – Attended Charis Preparatory (Goldsboro, N.C.)
 Academy, where he played basketball, football, baseball and tennis…On the hardwood, earned All-American honorable mention from Street & Smith Magazine, in addition to garnering All-State and conference and team Most Valuable Player honors…As a senior, averaged 20.7 points, 13.8 rebounds and 4.6 blocks per game…During junior season, grabbed 15.1 rebounds and scored an average of 18.2 points per game…Favorite basketball player is the Miami Heat’s LeBron James…Earned his airplane pilot’s license in 2012…The only two NFL games Graham had ever attended prior to being drafted by the Saints was a New Orleans-Oakland contest at the Mercedes-Benz Superdome on October 12, 2008 and Super Bowl XLIV…Featured in a television program on USA Network in 2012 titled “NFL Characters Unite”, where he mentors a New Orleans teenager in need…Hosted a youth football camp at the Tulane University campus in 2012…Serves as a spokesperson for Smoothie King, with whom as a former foster child, has partnered with the company to donate funds to Boys Town Louisiana…A supporter of Second Harvest Food Bank of Greater New Orleans and the Toys for Tots program.

-New Orleans Saints quarterback Drew Brees does the honors of drafting his teammate, tight end Jimmy Graham with the No. 2 overall selection.
+New Orleans Saints quarterback Drew Brees connects deep downfield with tight end Jimmy Graham off of play-action.